Skip to content

 We support your plans

 There is a lot to organise before going abroad.
 For many people, this can be daunting.
 You are also going to a foreign country where you may not speak the language, and you may not have family or friends there.
 Stepping into an uncertain future is a big challenge for many people, with understandable worries and fears.
 However, you can organise a lot in advance and gradually build a new life in your future home.
 In our regular online events, we will show you how to do this.
-The dates can be found in the blue box on the right.

 Why should I go abroad?